micw/jenkins-k8s-pipeline/README.md

 * If you use a private docker registry that requires authentification, go to "Credentials" and add one of type "username/password"
 * Use a speaking ID, e.g. my-docker-credentials which can later be referenced in the pipeline

+### Git Settings

+* To be able to commit tags during maven releases, you need to setup email and name for git
+* Go to "Manage Jenkins" -> "Configure System" -> Subsection "Git plugin"
+* Set "Global Config user.name Value" and "Global Config user.email Value"

 ## Project's Jenkinsfile